-All Austrian research institutions are eligible to apply.2 The proposed research must be carried out in Austria under the auspices of the Austrian lead research institution.
+All Austrian research institutions are eligible to apply.
+The proposed research must be carried out in Austria under the auspices of the Austrian lead research institution.
 Applications are submitted by the research institution where the project is to be carried out.

 The research institution appoints a principal investigator to carry out the project.
 Neither a specific academic degree nor Austrian citizenship is required to act as principal investigator.
-The principal investigator must, however, have appropriate scientific qualifications (see section 1.4) and sufficient time resources to carry out the proposed research.
+The principal investigator must, however, have appropriate artistic, scientific, scholarly, and/or arts-based research qualifications (see section 1.4) and sufficient time resources to carry out the proposed research.
 The research institution must provide the necessary infrastructure.